sebastianpirmann/local-ai-agent-for-bioinformatics/README.md

 Open config.py in the root directory of the project.
 Here you can adjust key parameters for your assistant:

-- OLLAMA_LLM_MODEL: The specific Large Language Model (LLM) to use (e.g., "mistral", "gemma:2b", or a quantized version like "mistral:7b-instruct-v0.2-q3_K_M").
+- **OLLAMA_LLM_MODEL**: The specific Large Language Model (LLM) to use (e.g., "mistral", "gemma:2b", or a quantized version like "mistral:7b-instruct-v0.2-q3_K_M").
 Ensure this model is pulled via Ollama.
-- OLLAMA_EMBEDDING_MODEL: The embedding model (e.g., "nomic-embed-text").
+- **OLLAMA_EMBEDDING_MODEL**: The embedding model (e.g., "nomic-embed-text").
 Ensure this model is pulled via Ollama.
-- CHROMA_DB_PATH: The local directory where your ChromaDB knowledge base is persisted.
+- **CHROMA_DB_PATH**: The local directory where your ChromaDB knowledge base is persisted.
-- DATA_PATH: The directory where your source documents are located.
+- **DATA_PATH**: The directory where your source documents are located.
-- CHUNK_SIZE / CHUNK_OVERLAP: Parameters for how documents are split into smaller pieces.
+- **CHUNK_SIZE / CHUNK_OVERLAP**: Parameters for how documents are split into smaller pieces.
-- CONTEXT_MODE: Defines how the agent uses context from the knowledge base:
+- **CONTEXT_MODE**: Defines how the agent uses context from the knowledge base:
-  - "STRICT": The agent will answer ONLY based on the provided context.
+  - **"STRICT"**: The agent will answer ONLY based on the provided context.
 If the answer cannot be found in the context, it will truthfully state that it doesn't know.
-  - "REGULAR": The agent will prioritize the provided context from the knowledge base, but if it's insufficient to answer the question, it will use its general knowledge.
+  - **"REGULAR"**: The agent will prioritize the provided context from the knowledge base, but if it's insufficient to answer the question, it will use its general knowledge.

 ### 4. Interact with the AI Assistant
 Once your knowledge base is built and your configurations are set, you can interact with the assistant: